georgequine/Masters-Code/README.md

-# Masters-Code
-An Energy Harvesting Portable and Rollable Large Area Gestural Interface Using Ambient Light
+# An Energy Harvesting Portable and Rollable Large Area Gestural Interface Using Ambient Light

 In this work, we explored the viability of using ambient light and a large photovoltaic sheet for energy harvesting and gesture recognition.
 Our prototype consists of a large, portable, and rollable gestural interface which can